IBM/PeptideGeneralizationBenchmarks/README.md

 Here, we define canonical peptides as those protein sequences with less than 50 amino acids and composed by the 20 standard amino acids; non-canonical peptides are defined as peptides with chemical modifications either in the back-bone, cyclizations, or modified or wholly synthetical side-chains.

+If you want to learn more, please check out our [paper preprint](https://chemrxiv.org/engage/chemrxiv/article-details/67d2f3ae81d2151a023d64f8).

 ## 2. Datasets